Autonomic neuropathy is a nerve disorder that affects involuntary body functions, including heart rate, blood pressure, perspiration and digestion.

 Preparing for your appointment

-You're likely to start by seeing your primary care physician.
-However, you may then be referred to a doctor who specializes in disorders of the nerves (neurologist).
+You're likely to start by seeing your primary care physician, or if you have diabetes, your diabetes specialist (endocrinologist).
+However, you may be referred to a doctor who specializes in disorders of the nerves (neurologist).
 In addition, depending on the part of your body that's affected by autonomic neuropathy, you may need to see other specialists, such as a cardiologist for problems with your blood pressure or heart rate, or a gastroenterologist for digestive difficulties.

 What you can do

 Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
-List your questions from most important to least important in case time runs out.
 For autonomic neuropathy, some basic questions to ask your doctor include:

 What to expect from your doctor